 When you are in Roberta, you'll notice that it is more blue-collar than most other communities in America.
 39.39% of Roberta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Roberta is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Roberta who work in food service (17.27%), office and administrative support (6.06%), and sales jobs (5.76%).

-As is often the case in a small city, Roberta doesn't have a public transportation system that people use for their commute.
+Roberta is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Roberta in 2022 was $18,875, which is low income relative to Georgia and the nation.
 This equates to an annual income of $75,500 for a family of four.
 However, Roberta contains both very wealthy and poor people as well.
 Roberta also has one of the higher rates of people living in poverty in the nation, with 45.16% of its population below the federal poverty line.